 Just compare: which is easier to parse?
 Which is more informative?

 I’d honestly be happy enough with option 2, at least it can be read easily and you can remember the number instead of a vague position.

 After all this, I managed to get macOS Catalina installed.
 After various failures in built-in El Capitan recovery and Catalina Internet Recovery, I first installed El Capitan with this hack, then jumped to Mojave because I thought the new Software Update would help (it didn’t, same installer, same failed-to-extract-package issue), then made a Catalina USB stick, and it finally clean-installed, but I was worried about the backup disk’s operation, and I used a proxy on my local network to try and speed up Catalina downloads without much improvement… but hey, at least it works.
 Apple should really make it easier to install their OS and to make boot media even when stuff doesn’t work, even from Windows.
-The Hackintosh folks can just find someone with a working Mac and ask them to download from App Store and make install media, or find less legitimate sources.
-But if your system crashes, I’d probably want to get working install media immediately, myself, and from Apple.
+The Hackintosh folks can just find someone with a working Mac and ask them to download from App Store and make install media, or find less legitimate sources, they probably don’t care as much.
+But if my own system crashes, I’d probably want to get working install media immediately, myself, and from Apple.
+Without all this mess.